lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 In general, [quantitative risk assessment](https://en.wikipedia.org/wiki/Risk_assessment) requires calculations of two components of risk: the magnitude of the potential loss, and the probability that the loss will occur.
-Here we focus our attention on the former and analyze [NOAA's storm events database](http://www.ncdc.noaa.gov/stormevents/ftp.jsp).
+Here I focus my attention on the former and analyze [NOAA's storm events database](http://www.ncdc.noaa.gov/stormevents/ftp.jsp).
 The database consists of individual storm observations described by features, including event type, timestamp (beginning and end of a storm event), latitude and longitude, state, number of injuries and deaths, property and crops damage, range and azimuth (if applicable) and others.
 The data comes from the National Weather Service.
 [The National Weather service receives their information from a variety of sources: county, local, state and federal law enforcement and emergency management officials, skywarn spotters, NWS damage surveys, newspaper clipping services, the insurance industry and the general public, among others.](http://www.ncdc.noaa.gov/stormevents/faq.jsp)

-First, we look at the event type.
+First, I look at the event type.
 Event types vary from wind (such as strong wind, thunderstorm wind) and storm (including blizzard, hail, rain), tornadoes (including [waterspout](https://en.wikipedia.org/wiki/Waterspout)), hurricanes (including tropical storms and depressions), floods (and landslides), to events such as fires (heat), tsunami (tide) or winter weather (cold, avalanche, snow).
-We categorize all storm events into the eight categories, and apply an algorithm to test accuracy of our chosen categorization scheme.
+I categorize all storm events into the eight categories, and apply an algorithm to test accuracy of the chosen categorization scheme.
-We find an average 83% accuracy with a [random forest classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
+I find an average 83% accuracy with a [random forest classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 We expect overlaps among the different categories (such as storm and wind, or tsunami and flood), however, a categorization like this condenses vast amount of different labels